-- the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.
+- the eligibility and assessment criteria for both stages - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.

 The grant opportunity will be delivered through a two-stage competitive selection process due to the expected high demand for this program.
-You will first submit an Expression of Interest (EOI).
+You will first submit an Expression of Interest (EOI) at Stage One.
 If successful, you will be invited to submit a Stage Two grant application.
 Refer to section 7 on how to apply.